-DELL INC. XY CARD IS VALID ON NLY WHEN SIGNED AND DAT TED.
-Proposal 1 - Proposal to adopt the Agreement and Plan of Merger, dated as of Febrand among Denali Holding Inc., Denali Intermediate Inc., Denali Acquiror Inc. and may be amended from time to time.
-For Against Abstain The Board of Directors (without Michael S. Dell's participation) recommends a vote FOR Proposal Proposal 2 - Proposal to approve, on an advisory (non-binding) basis, specified compensation that may become payable to the named executive officers of Dell Inc. in connection with the merger.
-The Board of Directors (without Michael S. Dell's participation) recommends a vote Proposal 2 FOR the Proposal 3 - Proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement The Board of Directors recommends (without Michael S. Dell's participation) a vote ${\bf 3}$ e FOR Proposal To act upon other business as may properly come before the special meeting or any a postponement thereof by or at the direction of the Board of Directors. djournment or Please sign exactly as your name(s) appear(s) hereon.
-When sowners should each sign personally.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+Proposal 1 - Proposal to adopt the Agreement and Plan of Merger, dated as of February 5, 2013, by For Against and among Denali Holding Inc., Denali Intermediate Inc., Denali Acquiror Inc. and Dell Inc., as it may be amended from time to time.
+The Board of Directors (without Michael S. Dell's participation) recommends a vote FOR Proposal 1 Proposal 2 - Proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of Dell Inc. in connection with the merger, as disclosed in the table under "Special Factors - Interests of the Company's Directors and Executive Officers in the Merger - Quantification of Payments and Benefits - Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion.
+The Board of Directors (without Michael S. Dell's participation) recommends a vote FOR the Proposal 2

+Proposal 3 - Proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.

+The Board of Directors recommends (without Michael S. Dell's participation) a vote FOR Proposal 3

+To act upon other business as may properly come before the special meeting or any adjournment or postponement thereof by or at the direction of the Board of Directors.

+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-If officer. • • • • - Signature (PLEASE SIGN WITHIN THE BOX) Date Signature (Joint Owner ers) Date
+Signature (PLEASE SIGN WITHIN THE BOX) Date Signature (Joint Owners) Date